donmik/buddypress-xprofile-custom-fields-type/readme.txt

 We add now a new visibility setting 'Nobody' to create fields hidden to all members of buddypress.
 Works with <a href="http://wordpress.org/plugins/buddypress-xprofile-custom-fields-type/" title="BP Profile Search">BP Profile Search plugin</a> searching birthdate and age range.
 If you need more fields type, you are free to add them yourself or request me at miguel@donmik.com.
+I've moved this plugin to <a href="https://github.com/donmik/buddypress-xprofile-custom-fields-type">github</a>, you can contribute now.

 = Features =
 * Add Birthdate field.